 See?
 What are tractors used for nowadays?
 Mowing the lawn.
 It’s urban gardening at its best worst.

 My son and I just finished reading Farmer Boy, the third book in Laura Ingalls Wilder’s “Little House” series.
 Just like what I learned in Little House in the Big Woods, I was struck by the amount and quality of the work the family accomplished in this true story of Laura’s husband’s childhood farm, and how much of it was directly related to feeding their families for the year.

-I was inspired to do some landscape gardening with herbs this year, and over the weekend I made sure to get my tomato, cucumber and pepper plants in.
+I was inspired to do some landscape gardening (link no longer available) with herbs this year, and over the weekend I made sure to get my tomato, cucumber and pepper plants in.
 It’s not much, but it’s a start!
 (Tomorrow I’ll tell you the EIGHT things I put in my tomato planting holes – not including the tomato plant!)
 Real Food on a Real Budget also helped inspire me to get going, since Stephanie Langford admits that, like me, she’s got a brown thumb.
 Even if you own no land, you might be able to use container gardening to grow a salad on your balcony.

 What do you think?
 Could Americans spend less time tending a perfect lawn, exercising at the gym, and walking dogs in exchange for growing some of their own food?
 What are you doing with the land you own?

 (link no longer available)Don’t miss more “Go Local!” articles and inspiration!
 Sign up for a free email subscription or grab my reader feed.
 You can also follow me on Twitter, get KS for Kindle, or see my Facebook Fan Page.